 What Is an AWS Workload?

-If this is your first experience with Amazon Web Services, you might be wondering what these workloads are.
+If this is your first experience with AWS, you might be wondering what these workloads are.
 The official AWS workload definition is various “resources and code that deliver business value.”

 Understanding workloads is crucial as they are the driving force behind the services we use in the cloud.
 Cloud applications rely on various workloads, such as managing containers, handling databased and using virtual machines, to ensure everything functions correctly.